 Systemd service hardening

-Systemd provides many configuration settings to reduce privileges and restrict access of a service and thus harden the service against potential vulnerabilities.
-However, these settings are scattered throughout the documentation making them more difficult to find than necessary.
-In addition, the commonly suggested settings are not enough to restrict privileged processes (running as root or with special capabilities) because they can still access sensitive files like private keys (e.g. in /etc/) or sockets (e.g. in /run/).
+Systemd provides many configuration settings to reduce privileges and restrict a service’s access, thereby hardening it against potential vulnerabilities.
+However, these settings are scattered throughout the documentation, making them more difficult to find than necessary.
+In addition, the commonly suggested settings are insufficient to restrict privileged processes (running as root or with special capabilities) because they can still access sensitive files like private keys (e.g., in /etc/) or sockets (e.g., in /run/).

 Note

-The following configuration snippet is a collection of all relevant hardening options I could find, followed by a short explanation what they do and how they are useful; see the systemd man pages (man systemd.directives) for details.
-These settings work at least since Debian Buster (systemd 241), except where otherwise noted.
+The following configuration snippet is a collection of all relevant hardening options I could find, followed by a short explanation of what they do and why they are useful; see the systemd man pages (man systemd.directives) for details.

-systemd provides the systemd-analyze security command to check if a service is restricted.
-It does not take all possible hardening settings into account but gives a good overview which services require further hardening.
+systemd provides the systemd-analyze security command to check if a service is hardened.
+It does not account for all possible hardening settings, but gives a good overview of which services require further tweaks.

 CapabilityBoundingSet=